ballerina-platform/module-ballerinax-netsuite/netsuite/Module.md

-# Ballerina NetSuite Connector
-Connects to Oracle NetSuite from Ballerina

-# Overview
+## Overview
 This module allows you to access the NetSuite's SuiteTalk REST Web services API though Ballerina.
 NetSuite is used for Enterprise Resource Planning (ERP) and to manage inventory, track their financials, host e-commerce stores, and maintain Customer Relationship Management (CRM) systems.
 The NetSuite connector can execute CRUD (create, read, update, delete) and search operations to perform business processing on NetSuite records and to navigate dynamically between records.

-This module supports Ballerina SL Beta 2 version.
+This module supports Ballerina version.

-## Configuring connector
-### Prerequisites
+## Prerequisites
+Before using this connector in your Ballerina application, complete the following:
-1.A NetSuite account
+* A NetSuite account

-### Obtaining tokens
+* Obtaining tokens
 1. Go to [NetSuite](https://www.netsuite.com) and login to your account.
 2. If you have NetSuite Permission to Create Integration APP, The following steps may be helpful or else go to step 03.
     1. Enable the SuiteTalk Web service features of the account (Setup->Company->Enable Features).